 Microphones and Audio Products

 There are various options for good quality external microphones, ranging from less expensive to very expensive.
-The right microphone for your hybrid teaching set up depends on your budget, needs, and educational space.
-For example, it may be more beneficial for a distanced student to get a microphone with noise cancelling abilities than it would be to have one in the physical classroom.
+The right microphone for your hybrid classroom setup depends on your budget, needs, and educational space.
+For example, it may be more beneficial for a distanced student to get a microphone with noise-canceling abilities than it would be to have one in the physical classroom.

 An example of such products is Nureva® audio which gives you true full-room coverage in one easy-to-use system.
 Nureva® audio uses patented Microphone Mist™ technology that fills a classroom with thousands of virtual microphones, so everyone can be heard, from everywhere.